ga4gh/fasp-scripts/scripts/README.md

 ## Horizontal Demo

 The materials for the Horizontal Demo from the GA4GH 2020 Plenary are under plenary-resources-2020.
 That folder contains  the files necessary for the workflow used by each of the four platforms participating in the Horizontal Demo.
-See  the

-[ReadMe]: ./plenary-resources-2020/README.md

-in that directory for details.  for more details.
+See  the [ReadMe](./plenary-resources-2020/README.md) in that directory for details.  for more details.

 ## FASPScripts